NVIDIA/TensorRT-LLM/examples/multimodal/README.md

         --hf_model_dir tmp/hf_models/${MODEL_NAME} \
         --visual_engine_dir visual_engines/${MODEL_NAME} \
         --llm_engine_dir trt_engines/${MODEL_NAME}/fp16/1-gpu \
-        --decoder_llm \
         --input_text "Question: which city is this?
 Answer:" # or "Please describe the traffic condition." for VILA
     ```
     Note: use `--run_profiling` for performance measurement, use `--check_accuracy` for accuracy check.

-5. (Optional) INT8/INT4 weight-only quantization for LLaMA can be enabled as follows (take `INT4` as an example, while `INT8` is the default precision for weight-only quantization):
+4. (Optional) INT8/INT4 weight-only quantization for LLaMA can be enabled as follows (take `INT4` as an example, while `INT8` is the default precision for weight-only quantization):
     ```bash
     python ../llama/convert_checkpoint.py \
         --model_dir tmp/hf_models/${MODEL_NAME} \